 - Begin by finding a space in your refrigerator for all of your cups to refrigerate.
 I find it easiest to put the cups on a baking pan to bring them from fridge to counter to make these.

 - Add gelatin and 1/2 cup of cold water in a bowl.
 Let set for 5 minutes.
 Add 1-1/2 cups boiling water and mix well until dissolved completely.
 Stir in sweetened condensed milk and mix well.
 Set aside to cool and make your first color.

-- Mix grape jello with 1 cup of boiling water and stir for about 2 minutes or until completely dissolved.
+- Mix grape gelatin with 1 cup of boiling water and stir for about 2 minutes or until completely dissolved.
 Gently pour a small amount into cup.
 Refrigerate for at least 15 minutes.

 - Repeat, layering colors and a white layer, refrigerating each layer for 15 minutes.
 Use a portion scoop to drizzle the layers.
 It ends up being about 1 tablespoon for each layer.

 - When complete with the red layer, refrigerate for 1-2 hours before serving.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.

 Serving Size:1 serving

 Amount Per Serving: Calories: 203Total Fat: 5gSaturated Fat: 3gTrans Fat: 0gUnsaturated Fat: 2gCholesterol: 18mgSodium: 72mgCarbohydrates: 36gFiber: 1gSugar: 34gProtein: 6g